bjmacgreg/machine-learning-challenge/README.md

 Run varying several parameters.
 Noted that when the flagged columns were included, they were always among the highest ranked (see file for details). "planet_radius" was high on the list in all cases, not surprising since planets are detected as they pass in front of their stars.
 Changes in stellar flux also rank high - seems predictable, a bigger change should be easier to detect.

-Surprising here was that removing the flag columns had little effect when the "gini" criterion was used with all features, but reduced accuracy when wither of these was changed.
+Surprising here was that removing the flag columns had little effect when the "gini" criterion was used with all features, but reduced accuracy when either of these was changed.
 I don't pretend to understand this well enough to offer an explanation.

 Run	Flags included?
 Random state	Estimators	rf.score(X_test, y_test)	Criterion	max_features 1	Yes		57		200		0.9904				gini	n_features
 2	No		57		200		1.0				gini	n_features
 3	Yes		57		50		0.9895				gini	n_features
 4	Yes		57		10		0.9891				gini	n_features
 5	Yes		312		200		0.9882				gini	n_features
 6	Yes		57		200		0.9904				entropy	n_features
 7	Yes		57		200		0.9904				gini	auto
 8	No		57		200		0.8386				entropy	n_features
 9	No		57		200		0.8369				gini	auto

 Grid search with Support Vector Classification (SVC) (file exoplanet_search_grid)